spiral/docs/docs/en/component/storage.md

 # Storage

-Component `spiral/storage` provides a powerful storage abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
+The component `spiral/storage` provides powerful storage abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
 The Storage component integration provides simple drivers for working with local filesystems and Amazon S3.
-Even better, it's amazingly simple to switch between these storage options between your local development machine and production server as the API remains the same for each system.
+Even better, it's super simple to switch between these storage options between your local development machine and production server as the API remains the same for each system.

-Please note that, unlike classical file systems, the store component provides an API which provides the operations of writing a file, checking its existence, reading and getting the public address of this file.
+Please note that, unlike classical file systems, the store component provides an API which provides the operations of writing a file, checking its existence, reading and getting a public address of this file.
 All operations (which classic file systems have) for working with directories, or a list of files are not available.

 To install the component: